-Pursuant to the Continuing Disclosure Agreement, the City undertakes, for the benefit of the holders and Beneficial Owners of the Bonds, to provide, no later than 180 days after the end of each of its fiscal years, commencing with the fiscal year ending June 30, 2011, the City's Comprehensive Annual Financial Report (the "Annual Report"), which includes (1) the audited financial statements of the City for the prior fiscal year, and (2) a description of all Incremental Tax Revenues deposited into the Special Allocation Fund, to the MSRB, via EMMA, provided, however, that if audited financial statements are not then available, unaudited financial statements shall be provided no later than 180 days after the end of each of its fiscal years and the audited financial statements shall be delivered to the MSRB, via EMMA, if and when they become available.
+Pursuant to the Continuing Disclosure Agreement, the City will, not later than 180 days after the end of the City's fiscal year, provide to the Municipal Securities Rulemaking Board (the "MSRB") the following: (A) the City's Comprehensive Annual Financial Report (the "Annual Report"), which includes the audited financial statements of the City for the prior fiscal year, and (B) the amounts deposited into the Special Allocation Fund established for the Centerpoint Redevelopment Project.
+If audited financial statements are not available by the time the Annual Report is required to be filed, the Annual Report shall contain unaudited financial statements in a format similar to the financial statements contained in this Official Statement, and the audited financial statements will be filed in the same manner as the Annual Report promptly after they become available.